-MEASURING OUR HEALTH AND
+MEASURING OUR HEALTH AND SAFETY PERFORMANCE

-SAFETY PERFORMANCE
+Ormat reports its health and safety data to the Bureau of Labor Statistics (BLS), which is part of the U.S.

-Ormat reports its health and safety data to the Bureau of Labor Statistics (BLS), which is part of the U.S. Department of Labor, according to internationally accepted reporting standards such the Occupational Safety and Health Administration's (OSHA)146 forms for recording work-related injuries and illnesses.
+internationally accepted reporting standards such the Occupational Safety and Health Administration's (OSHA)146 forms for recording work-related injuries and illnesses.
 Ormat's manufacturing and office facilities in Israel operate in all material respects according to OHSAS 18001, but the facilities do not have certification from the local Standards Institute of Israel.